Coromandel Peninsula: People

 The peninsula is a popular place to live for people who have chosen an alternative lifestyle, especially those who have left Auckland.
 The 1970s saw thousands of hippies relocate from large cities around New Zealand to the Coromandel in search of an environmentally friendly lifestyle associated with the counterculture back-to-the-land movement.
 As of 2010, increasing numbers of affluent Aucklanders have started moving to the Coromandel.

 Population density decreases with both distance from the coast and distance north.
-Of the main population centres, only Coromandel, Colville, Matarangi and Whitianga lie in the north of the peninsula, and much of the interior remains virtually uninhabited.
+Of the main population centres, only Coromandel, Colville, Matarangi and Whitianga lie in the north of the peninsula, and much of the inland parts remain virtually uninhabited.

 History

-Prior to contact with Europeans, the Tahanga Quarries of Ōpito Bay were an important source of basalt (karā or pakawera), which Māori used in the production of stone tools such as adzes (particularly during the Māori Archaic period (1300–1500)).
+Prior to contact with Europeans, the Tahanga Quarries of Opito Bay were an important source of basalt (karā or pakawera), which Māori used in the production of stone tools such as adzes (particularly during the Māori Archaic period (1300–1500)).

 Industries and attractions

-The area was formerly known largely for its hard-rock gold mining and kauri forestry industries, but is now a popular tourist destination.
+The area was once known largely for its hard-rock gold mining and kauri forestry industries, but is now a popular tourist destination.
 Most mining ceased around the 1980s.
 In late 2009, New Zealand's Energy and Resources Minister Gerry Brownlee (National Party) noted that there was a possibility of new mining in conservation areas, even though he had previously declared that a stocktake of mineral resources in protected areas did not indicate a desire to mine there.

 A forest park occupies much of the centre of the peninsula, and the coasts are dotted with numerous beaches and scenic views.
 Evidence of the region's geothermal origins can be found in hot springs, notably at Hot Water Beach on the peninsula's east coast.
 The town of Whangamatā is a popular holiday retreat, and Whitianga on Mercury Bay is renowned for its yachting.
 The peninsula's waters are also a popular destination for scuba divers.
 Cathedral Cove, named for its cathedral-like arch through the limestone cliff, is a popular destination, only accessible by boat or on foot.
 In recent years, dolphins and more coast-loving whales are appearing along the coasts as their numbers began to recover, such as southern right whale, Bryde's whale and humpback whale.

 Transport

-The towns are connected by State Highways 25 and 25A which form a circuit around the peninsula.
-Not all of the roads within the peninsula are sealed (i.e. are gravel roads) notably the 309 Road, which connects Coromandel Town and Whitianga.
+The towns are connected by State Highways 25 and 25A, which form a circuit around the peninsula.
+Not all of the roads on the peninsula are sealed (i.e. are gravel roads) notably the 309 Road, which connects Coromandel Town and Whitianga.
 Some hire car companies have contracts that specifically exclude driving on these roads.
 A passenger ferry runs from Ferry Landing to Whitianga, providing direct access to the shops and restaurants of Whitianga for pedestrians and cyclists based in Cook's Beach, Flaxmill Bay, Front Beach, and Ferry Landing.
 The ferry takes only 5 minutes to cross the harbour, while the trip by road takes 40 to 45 minutes.